Merkov77/Dantejsr/readme.md

 	})
 </pre>

-As in the previous case, I use imported CSS but don't put it here, however you can customize how the properties are stacked.
+As in the previous case, I use imported CSS but don't put it here, however you can see how the properties are stacked.

 It requires knowing some rules of use to avoid mistakes: